michaellinch/Natural_Language_Processing/README.md

 ## 👤 Author

-This project was completed as part of a Natural Language Processing (NLP) coursework assignment, demonstrating the practical application of NLP techniques on real-world Amazon customer review data.
+This project was completed as part of a Natural Language Processing (NLP) coursework assignment, demonstrating the practical application of NLP techniques to real-world Amazon customer review data.